IORoot/action__puppeteer--media/README.md

 Warning - If you do not do this, then chromium will not upload any videos because it will not recognise those file formats.
 Images will work, however.

+Why did I need this?
+Well, I had created a puppeteer script that was navigating to the facebook creator studio and uploading an instagram video.
+However, it would not work because chrome couldn't handle the MP4 files being uploaded.
+So a different version was required.

 ```php
 /**